flowguardlabs/flow-guard/README.md

 - **Bitwise**: Efficient state encoding
 - **Functions**: Modular contract logic

-**Current Status**: FlowGuard is production-ready with basic multisig (FlowGuardDemo.cash) on chipnet NOW, with advanced Layla CHIP contracts (loops.cash, FlowGuard.cash, bitwise.cash, functions.cash) ready to deploy when CHIPs activate.
+**Current Status**: We've got a working version on chipnet right now.
+The basic multisig contract is deployed and handling real transactions.
+The advanced contracts using all four Layla CHIPs are written and tested, but they're waiting for the CHIPs to activate on chipnet (November 2025).

 ## 🏗️ Architecture